 - Capture and document emerging knowledge in order to educate the market about business communities and their value.

-Today, we have over 90 community teams in TheCR Network and we are flush with research, data and insights into how the discipline of community management is being practiced across a wide range of organizations, industries and business objectives.
+Today, we have more than 100 community teams in TheCR Network and we are flush with research, data and insights into how the discipline of community management is being practiced across a wide range of organizations, industries and business objectives.
 We are grateful for the trust our members place in us to take their personal stories, aggregate and anonymize them into research and use that research to be a strong voice in the market.

 Our deep understanding of the business and strategic context in which community and social approaches are utilized and our years of collective experience developing and managing online communities differentiates us.
 We don’t push companies into adopting social approaches.
 Instead we act like a coach, helping organizations sort through the realities of the process, including tough conversations on change management, realistic time frames for achieving results, resources (including personnel) needed to achieve those results and where to find those resources.
 We offer both paid and free resources to community professionals and we hope you will join us in furthering the practice of community management.